Kraballa/GameboyEmulator/README.md

 - there are many more resources. will append as I find and use them
 - BGB is accurate so it can to be used for debugging purposes

-## Code Conventions
-- any hex ciphers that use letters (i.e. 0xFF, 0xA8) must use the capitalized letter
-- code files relating to emulating the gameboy should be placed under /emu
-- files that contain data that is not code or this readme should be placed in /data
-- lines that are not easily understood may be explained on the same line. keep it as short as possible

 ## Progress
 This is an overview on what's been implemented and what's still left: